ktor-doc-jp/ktor-doc-jp/quickstart/guides/oauth.md

 ### Windows

-In windows, the host file is hold here `%SystemRoot%\System32\drivers\etc\hosts`.
+In Windows, the host file is held here `%SystemRoot%\System32\drivers\etc\hosts`.
 You will need admin privileges to edit this file.
 For example, you can use Notepad++ opened as administrator.

-You can also paste in the Windows Explorer the path `%SystemRoot%\System32\drivers\etc` and then right click in the hosts file to edit it.
-The structure is the same as the MacOS/Linux.
+You can also paste `%SystemRoot%\System32\drivers\etc` in the Windows Explorer the path and then right click in the hosts file to edit it.
+The structure is the same as MacOS/Linux.

 ## Google Developers Console

 To be able to use OAuth with any provider, you will need a public `clientId`, and a private `clientSecret`.
-In the case of Google login, you can create it using the Google's Developers Console:
+In the case of Google login, you can create it using the Google Developers Console:
 <https://console.developers.google.com/>{:target="_blank"}

 First you have to create a new project in the developers console: